 Used both as an ornamental as well as a bush tucker plant the Mountain pepper berry trees will grow to 4 – 5m and prefer a cool climate.
 The pepper berries when eaten fresh at first seem sweet and then the hot peppery taste kicks in, be aware this is a hot taste, so be careful.
-The leaf is also dried and ground to a powder, used in breads and for flavoring meats.
+The leaf is also dried and ground to a powder, used in breads and for flavouring meats.

 Reaching around 4 – 5m depending on soil conditions and climate, the Mountain Pepper Berry is an attractive small tree well suited to the garden.
-Glossy foliage, attractive new red colored stems and small creamy white flowers followed by the dark peppery berries that are finding uses as a commercial crop.
+Glossy foliage, attractive new red coloured stems and small creamy white flowers followed by the dark peppery berries that are finding uses as a commercial crop.

 These trees are not fussy about soil conditions as long as they have moisture and a relatively cool position.
 If you are looking at growing them for the berries you will need a male and a female tree for pollination.

 Flowering in spring the ripe seeds can be harvested in autumn, the berries can be used fresh or seeds can de dried for later use.
 Used in the manner of normal pepper it is also used in a liqueur, as an addition to mustard, in bread, pates and in cheeses.

 How to Grow the Mountain Pepper Berry

 - The Alpine regions of Victoria, Tasmania and NSW are ideal, however lower altitudes are also suitable given cool, shaded conditions.
 Plants can be left to grow into a small tree, or tip pruned to obtain a more bushy shape.

 - To successfully grow the Mountain Pepper Berry for the small peppers you will need both a male and a female tree, for pollination.
 You can easily tell the difference between the male and female trees by the flowers, the male flowers are larger and brighter pink.

 - Choose a sunny position in a well drained soil.